TejasSai07/Football_Transfer_Market_Mimic/README.md

 ## Issues and Rectifications
 - If I wanted to scale this, I identified that KNN isn't the most optimnal solution and came around FAISS to be the best alternative.
-- FAISS is a scalable, fast library which allows us to quick search and retrieve (near optimal) values.
+- FAISS is a scalable, fast library which allows us to quick search and retrieve (near-optimal) values.
 - In the code, the parameters k(number of neighbors), m, d and n_bits were varied to identify the optimal solutions -> HyperParameters

 ## Further Optimization